vespa-engine/documentation/documentation/tutorials/text-search-semantic.md

 In other words, there are very few documents that would not be matched by term-matching approaches.
 This explaing why the results obtained with the `weakAND` operator were outstanding.
 MS MARCO dataset turns out to be a favorable environement for this kind of algorithm.
 That also mean that after accounting for term-matching there are almost no relevant documents left to be matched by semantic signals.
 This is true even if the semantic embeddings are informative.

-The best we can hope for in a biased dataset is for the bm25 scores and the embedding dot-product scores to be positive correlated, showing that both carry information about document relevance.
+The best we can hope for in a biased dataset is for the bm25 scores and the embedding dot-product scores to be positively correlated, showing that both carry information about document relevance.
 This seems indeed to be the case in the scatter plot below that shows a much stronger correlation between bm25 scores and embedding scores for the relevant documents (red) than between the scores of the general population (black).

 <div style="text-align:center"><img src="images/bm25_dotP_scatter.png" style="width: 60%; margin-right: 1%; margin-bottom: 0.5em;"></div>